Russel88/DAtest/README.md

 only the second level is spiked.

 `predictor` can also be continuous/quantitative

+`R` denotes how many times the spike-in and FPR/AUC calculation should be replicated.
+It is advised to use at least 10, but it can be set to 1 for a fast test of the function.

 #### **The function automatically uses multiple CPUs for fast execution**